Lucilia (wife of Lucretius)

 Lucilia is believed to have been the wife of the Roman philosopher Lucretius (c.
 99 BC – c.
 55 BC), though there is little evidence of their relationship, let alone marriage.
-Moreover, the name 'Lucilia' was not associated with Lucretius until many centuries after his death.
-In Walter Map's twelfth century work titled De nugis curialium, 'Lucilia' is the name of a woman who murders her husband by giving him a potion that causes him to go insane.
-It wasn't until 1511, in Pius's vita, that the name 'Lucilia' became associated with Lucretius.
-Some have even questioned whether this association was made-up for the sake of writing, that is, to maintain literary style.
+Moreover, Lucilia was not identified with the wife of Lucretius until many centuries after the latter's death.
+In Walter Map's twelfth-century work De nugis curialium, "Lucilia" is the name of a woman who murders her husband by giving him a potion that causes him to go insane.
+Not until 1511, in the vita of Pius Bononiensis, was Lucilia associated with Lucretius.
+Some have even questioned whether this association was invented for the sake of writing, that is, to maintain literary style.